 Meet the Team

-The MedicHut Team consists of over 50 team members, from content creators to graphic designers to tutors.
+The MedicHut Team consists of over 100 team members, from content creators to graphic designers to tutors from universities all across the UK.
 You’ll find a bit about some of our team members below. 🙂

 Syed | Founder | Junior Doctor